 Here’s how it’s described in the Drop Shop:

-In Zwift, this frame is priced at 721,000 Drops and level-locked at 15.
-It is rated 2 stars for aero and 3 for weight, which would indicate that it is lighter weight and should climb better than most of the gravel frames.
-That said, we still ran it through our normal tests to learn exactly how it performs.
+This frame is rated 3 stars for aero and 3 for weight.
+We ran it through our normal tests to learn exactly how it performs.

-Here’s everything you need to know about the performance of the new Allied Able frame in Zwift.
+Here’s everything you need to know about the performance of the new Ventum NS1 frame in Zwift.

 Aero (Flat/Rolling) Performance

-Its test time of 53:51.5 is just 4.5 seconds slower than the most aero gravel frame, the Cervelo Aspero.
-By comparison, the current fastest road frames in Zwift turn in time of 51:17 on our test course, which is two laps of Tempus Fugit, totaling 34.6km.
+Its test time of 51:25 is 8 seconds slower than the current fastest road frame (Cervelo S5 2020) on our test course, which is two laps of Tempus Fugit totaling 34.6km.

-The Able turns in an Alpe climb time of 51:35.
-By comparison, the fastest gravel frame (Specialized Crux) comes in at 51:18, and the fastest overall climber in game (Specialized Aethos) completes the test is 48:50.
+The new Ventum turns in an Alpe time of 49:26.
+The fastest overall climber in game (Specialized Aethos) completes the test 36 seconds faster.

 Note: all test results above are from a 75kg, 183cm rider holding 300W steady using Zwift’s stock 32mm carbon wheelset.

-The Allied Able’s numbers have been added to the following posts, and it can also be found on our Master Zwift Frames List:
+The Ventum NS1 will be added to the following posts, and it can also be found on our Master Zwift Frames List: